TomClabault/HIPRT-Path-Tracer/README_data/Features/features.md

 \end{bmatrix}
 ```

+*Sidenote yet again: when the determinant $ad-bc$ of the matrix is equal to 0, we're getting a division by 0 in the fraction and we cannot compute the inverse of the matrix.
+This is why matrices that have a determinant equal to 0 cannot be inversed.
+Such a matrix is said to be singular.*

 Our $T$ and $B$ vectors now computed, the TBN matrix that will allow us to pass from the normal of our normal map (tangent space) to the model-space is given by:

 ```math